Unitech/gridcontrol/DOC.md

 - **Compatible** with Amazon Lambda, Google Cloud Functions
 - And a lot more like Buffering, Security, Retry on Failure...

-And [PM2](https://github.com/Unitech/pm2) behing the scene for process management and cluster capabilities.
+And [PM2](https://github.com/Unitech/pm2) behind the scene for process management and cluster capabilities.

 ## Quick start